 Public transportation is available between downtown Pittsfield and BCC with buses arriving on campus every hour.
-The last bus leaves BCC for the Intermodal Transportation Center at 6:00 PM.
-Schedules and discounted bus passes may be obtained from the Berkshire Regional Transit Authority (BRTA), 413-499-2782.
-Schedules are also available in the office of Student Life.
+The first bus arrives at 6:49 AM and the last bus leaves BCC at 5:05 PM.
+Schedules and discounted bus passes for BCC students with ID's are available in the office of Student Life.
+The bus stops on the main campus followed by a stop at Paterson Field House.
+If you would like more information about the BRTA (Berkshire Regional Transit Authority), please go to www.berkshirerta.com or call 413-499-2782.